elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 25 reserved keywords to create statements.
+Bee uses 24 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
 01: if,
-09: read, when, else, exit, fail, pass,  stop, over, abort
+09: read, else, exit, fail, pass,  stop, over, abort
 08: write, print, while, trial, patch, other, after
 08: repeat, define, modify, create, #import, #driver, #library, #module
 ```